Who Hunger Impacts

 How SOVA Works to Meet the Need

 For nearly 30 years, SOVA has been committed to helping alleviate hunger and food insecurity in the Los Angeles area.
-Our three pantries currently supply free needed groceries to over 12,000 individuals each month.
+Our two pantries currently supply free needed groceries to over 9,000 individuals each month.
 Each family visiting our pantry will typically leave with over 18 pounds of groceries per member of the household – fresh and packaged fruits and vegetables, eggs, bread, rice, milk and dairy products, canned meats and fish, and more – enough to satisfy their needs for several days.
 Last year, SOVA distributed 2.6 million pounds of food to those in need—over 100 tons each month.

 Grocery orders are packaged according to the specific dietary needs and desires of the client.
 Each grocery order is “custom packed” based on selections made by the client from our list of available products.
 SOVA stocks food for those with special dietary requirements including low-sodium, low-sugar, and Kosher foods along with liquid nutritional supplements to ensure a healthy diet for our clients.